Curriculum Overview

 We have also created this information in a format showing what each year group will study.
 These are our Learning Journeys and are available here.

 In Years 7 - 9, students follow the National Curriculum subjects as set out in detail in our Subject Maps and Narratives available on the school website.
-The curriculum aims to provide an excellent grounding in the core subjects (Maths; Science; Computer Science; English; Religious Education; Personal, Citizenship, Social and Health Education (PCSHE) and Physical Education) as well as the Arts; the Humanities, Modern Foreign Languages and Design and Technology.
+The curriculum aims to provide an excellent grounding in the core subjects (Maths; Science; Computer Science; English; Religious Education; Personal, Citizenship, Social and Health Education (PCSHE) and Physical Education) as well as the Arts, the Humanities, Modern Foreign Languages and Design and Technology.

 In the Spring Term of Year 9, students choose two “options” to take at GCSE in Years 10 & 11.
 Year 9 is seen as a fundamental preparation year for GCSE, especially for the EBacc subjects and some of the content for GCSEs may be introduced at this stage but not at the expense of the "broadness" of the overall subject curriculum.

 At Post 16, we offer as part of the successful Harrow Collegiate, an extensive range of programmes comprising A Levels and Applied, BTEC National Level 3 courses which stretch students and offer opportunities to move onto the next stage of education or employment.
-The school is developing its T Level offer in line with national changes to Post 16 education.
 Students have the opportunity to complete programmes of study both at Hatch End High School and at one or more of the other providers within the Collegiate which maximises access and choice (see separate Collegiate and Hatch End High School Key Stage 5 offer and other information on our website).
 Students can complete individualised packages, which could equate to 3 or 4 A levels/ BTEC qualifications and can also be supplemented with extra courses such as the extended project.
 In addition to their academic studies, students all benefit from a comprehensive PCSHE programme which include a level 2 Personal Finance programme.
+For further information about our Sixth Form, please click here.

 Spiritual, Moral, Social and Cultural Development (SMSC)